nodiscc/xsrv/roles/jellyfin/README.md

 ### Backups

-Automatic backups of the default media directory are disabled by default, see the `jellyfin_enable_media_backups` [variable](defaults/main.yml).
+Automatic backups of the default media directory are disabled by default, unless [`jellyfin_enable_media_backups: yes`](defaults/main.yml).
 See the included [rsnapshot configuration](templates/etc/rsnapshot.d_jellyfin.conf.j2) for information about directories to backup/restore.

 ### LDAP authentication